rng-guy/NFSMWBartender/APPENDIX.md

 * Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
 That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join the pursuit through Heavy / LeaderStrategy spawns, from roadblocks, or as helicopters.

 * For each Heat level, you should use a `FullEngagementCopCount` VltEd parameter > 0.
 Otherwise, Bartender may fail to update the displayed engagement count accurately.

-* For each Heat level, you should (at most) only include each HeavyStrategy (3 and 4) once, and only a single overall LeaderStrategy (5 or 7).
-Otherwise, any duplicates may cause the game (and Bartender) to misread their `Duration` VltEd parameters.

 * If this feature set is enabled, all HeavyStrategy 3 spawns will always attempt to ram you until their `Duration` VltEd parameters expire and they are forced to flee the pursuit.